 You fantasize yourself as a mother – You start imagining yourself with a cute little baby, nursing her or singing her to sleep.
 You don’t just stop at day dreaming, but actually go a step further and stuff a pillow or clothes under your t-shirt to see how the baby bump looks on you, and take mirror selfies.

 When lack of protection stops bothering you – You had unprotected intercourse the previous night, and not only that does not bother you, but you also (somehow) forget to take the morning after pill.
-After all, lots of babies happen due to accidents, don’t they!!
+After all, lots of babies get conceived due to accidents, don’t they!!

 You browse through baby clothes – You accidentally (come on!!) find yourself in the baby section of the departmental store and browse through the cute and tiny onesies and frocks.
 I had a friend who had a drawer full of baby rompers, diapers, bibs, napkins, even before she was contemplating pregnancy.